Rudd-O/run-in-gui/README.md

-This project contains two programs that assist you in executing programs in a separate desktop session (defined by the environment variables of any program executing in that session).
-It's useful to start GUI programs from cron.
+This project contains two programs that assist you in executing programs in a separate desktop session (defined by the environment variables of any program executing in that session), and then switching to the session in real-time as the program executes.
+It's useful to start GUI programs from cron that need a graphical display and/or audio access.

+Why is this useful?
+Because of the way that Linux has evolved, nowadays it's very hard to get certain computer programs to do things that were trivial in the past.
+For example: getting your music player to play a list of songs to wake you up -- unless you're running the program straight from the GUI, it won't actually work; either the program just won't run, or the audio will be corked.

+Caveat: this program still requires you to be logged in.

 Tools included in this set
 --------------------------